Phone: (719) 328-3001

 Click on the link below to get to the document you desire.
 It will download in a new window and you will need to open it.
 You should find the link in the bottom left-hand corner of your screen.
 Click on the link to open and then you can print if you wish.

 Here is where you can find grammar we have learned or reviewed in our classroom.
 I hope these tips and hints will help you increase your English grammar confidence.

 Take the link for a helpful grammar website: Grammar Bytes.
 Choose the area you wish to work on and link to the activities, exercises and other tools available on this website.

 Parts of Speech: Noun, Verb, Adjective, Adverb, Preposition, Conjuction, Interjection

-- describes a noun that comes before the clause using "clue" words
+- describes a noun that comes before the clause using relative pronouns (or clue words)

 - Example: My mom is the person who has influenced me the most in my life.